Next Talk: Clean Code is Sexy Again: Making Your Vue Project AI Ready

 6. MCP — Connect external systems and make their capabilities available as commands

-Example: A Task-Based Development Workflow
+Example: A Task-Based Development Workflow#

-Here’s a real-world workflow that combines multiple features:
+A real-world workflow that combines multiple features:

 Setup phase: